The White Book Performance Lecture Series No.1. Israel

 Various locations, Israel

-During a residency in Tel Aviv, I presented The White Book publicly for the first time.
-I developed these powerful encounters into a performance format that merged the book with physical architecture.
-This allowed me to bring people into the space of The White Book together.
-I had decided to divide ‘The White Book’ into four performances.
+During a residency in Tel Aviv, Helene Lundbye Petersen presented The White Book publicly for the first time as a performance format that merged the book with physical architecture.
+This allowed her to bring people into the space of The White Book together.
+She had decided to divide ‘The White Book’ into four performances.
 I gave each a title that I felt explained its section of the book, and choose to perform each one in its own location.
-Download the Press Release, Download the Invitation.

 For my second performance in Israel, I wanted to bring my work into a literary space to accentuate that aspect of ‘The White Book’.
 The mysterious old auditorium of Leyvik House provided the stage for an exploration of language.
 I performed sections of ‘The White Book’ that focus on universality and essential aspects of what it means to be alive.
 With this section, I also wanted to consciously address the unresolved complexity tied to the place in which I found myself.
 To do so, I collaborated with twi Tel Aviv based poets.
 While I performed in English, Tahel Frosh spoke in Hebrew, and Rajaa Natour performed the same pages in Arabic.
 Language became the symbol for honouring differences while underlying unity.

 The contemporary art gallery Yafo 23 connected to the Bezalel Academy of Arts and Design was run by curator Roy Brand in Jerusalem.
 My third performance was to take place there, but when I arrived, an exhibition was still being built.
 There were ladders and paint buckets in the room, and an art installation taking shape.
 I had titled the performance ‘Inspiration to Pragmatic Manifestation’ as a reference to the section of ‘The White Book’ that calls for constructive action.
 Performing in an exhibition space that was under construction underlined those concepts in the book.
 Every change requires effort to find its form.